By: Ryan McKee

 As with most islands, their economy relies heavily on tourism.
 While Bermuda is still a British territory and the Queen appears on their money, luckily they do not use the British pound; therefore Americans don’t get hosed with the exchange rate.
 They have the Bermudian dollar, which is pegged to the US dollar.
 You can use either dollar interchangeably while there.

 This is the first great thing about Bermuda over many other islands, especially if you live on the East Coast.
 Flying there, even during the height of tourist season, will cost you about the same as flying to Chicago.
-Multiple airlines fly there: Jet Blue, Delta, American, US Airways, etc.
+Multiple airlines fly there: Jet Blue, Delta, American, US Airways, etc. IF you truly want to get there in style there are many amazing Bermuda cruises which let your travel be part of the vacation.

 Take advantage of the Duty Free booze at the airport on the way over.
 Liquor stores on the island will be more expensive and they often close early.
 Each traveler is allowed one liter each.
 Pick up a nice dark bottle of rum and you’ll be able to make the island’s signature drink in your hotel room for pre-partying, Dark n’ Stormies (Ginger Beer and Dark Rum).